 - Effective pro bono: sharing best practice and discussing what makes an effective pro bono service.

-Law firms, chambers, legal societies, charities, in-house lawyers, law schools and universities are encouraged to plan events or comms campaigns, both internal or external, to take place throughout the week.
-Many organisations will also take the opportunity to publish reports or launch new initiatives to an engaged pro bono audience.
-Events will be a mixture of online, in-person and hybrid events.
+Law firms, chambers, legal societies, charities, in-house lawyers, law schools and universities were encouraged to plan events or comms campaigns, both internal or external, to take place throughout the week.
+Many organisations also took the opportunity to publish reports or launch new initiatives to an engaged pro bono audience.
+Events were a mixture of online, in-person and hybrid events.

-Pro Bono Week 2020 saw over 50 events take place across England, Northern Ireland, Scotland and Wales, involving over 2,000 attendees from all branches of the legal profession.
+Last year, Pro Bono Week 2020 saw over 50 events take place across England, Northern Ireland, Scotland and Wales, involving over 2,000 attendees from all branches of the legal profession.
 The overarching theme was “Pro bono: Through the pandemic and beyond”.
-Visit our Wakelets for a round up of news from last year’s Pro Bono Week.
+Visit our Wakelets for a round up of news from Pro Bono Week 2020.

-For help, or to tell us your plans, please contact Mary Dobson, project lead, at email@example.com
+For help, or to tell us your plans, please contact Mary Dobson Smith, project lead, at email@example.com